Mutnalsaksha/Expense-Tracker/README.md

 - Webstrom
 ## How to run

-bash
-Copy code
+- Clone the Repository
-npx expo start --tunnel
+- npx expo start --tunnel